How to Create a Correlation Matrix in R

 Create your own correlation matrix

-There are several packages available for visualizing a correlation matrix in R. One of the most common is the corrplot function.
+There are several packages available for visualizing an R correlation matrix.
+One of the most common is the corrplot function.
 We first need to install the corrplot package and load the library.

 Next, we’ll run the corrplot function providing our original correlation matrix as the data input to the function.